-- A. Income from employment of children (including foster children) under the age of 18 years; - B. Payments received for the care of foster children or foster adults (usually persons with disabilities, unrelated to the tenant family, who are unable to live alone); - C. Lump-sum additions to family assets, such as inheritances, insurance payments (including payments under health and accident insurance and worker's compensation), capital gains, and settlement for personal or property losses; - D. Amounts received by the family that are specifically for, or in reimbursement of, the cost of medical expenses for any family member; - E. Income of a live-in aide; - F. The full amount of student financial assistance paid directly to the student or to the educational institution including any amount received for mandatory fees and charges(in addition to tuition); - G. The special pay to a family member serving in the Armed Forces who is exposed to hostile fire; - H. The amounts received from the following programs funded by HUD; - 1.
-Amounts received under training programs funded by HUD;
+- A. Income from employment of children (including foster children) under the age of 18 years; - B. Payments received for the care of foster children or foster adults (usually persons with disabilities, unrelated to the tenant family, who are unable to live alone): - C. Lump-sum additions to family assets, such as inheritances, insurance payments (including payments under health and accident insurance and worker's compensation), capital gains, and settlement for personal or property losses; - D. Amounts received by the family that are specifically for, or in reimbursement of, the cost of medical expenses for any family member; - E. Income of a live-in aide; - F. The full amount of student financial assistance paid directly to the student or to the educational institution including any amount received for mandatory fees and charges(in addition to tuition);